 From Dark Fabric:

-- Choose one each medium and dark fabric and two light fabrics for this block.
+- Choose two light, and one each medium and dark fabric for this block.
 Use scraps from other projects, or purchase fat eighths (9" x 22") or fat quarters (18" x 22") to make one sample block.